ABOUT

 2

 Everyone deserves a decent life.
-The BIG should allow all to live with dignity and better achieve their potential.
-The intent is that BIG is more than the bare minimum, and provides for more than survival.
-The BIG will at least provide for adequate food, housing, transportation and internet/communication services, and will support physical and mental well-being.
-As a result of the program, recipients should also be able to live with significantly reduced financial stress.
-To ensure continued adequacy and keep up with the cost of living, the benefits should be indexed to inflation.
+The BASIC INCOME GUARANTEE should allow all to live with dignity and ability to better achieve their potential.
+It will at least provide for adequate food, housing, transportation, internet/communication services, and will support physical and mental well-being.
+As a result of the program, recipients should be able to live with significantly reduced financial stress and improved mental health.

 3